benmvp/slides/2015/fossetcon/no-js.md

 - We can then set `align-items: flex-end` to align at the bottom
 - `align-items` defines the default behavior for how flex items are laid out along the cross axis on the current line.
 Think of it as the `justify-content` version for the cross-axis (perpendicular to the main-axis).
 - Options:
-  - `baseline`: items are aligned such as the first line is aligned (useful for titles)
+  - `baseline`: items are aligned such as their baselines align
   - `center`: items are centered in the cross-axis
   - `flex-end`: cross-end margin edge of the items is placed on the cross-end line
   - `flex-start`: cross-start margin edge of the items is placed on the cross-start line